 - Have a standard line as the reason for the divorce that doesn’t cause shame or embarrassment for you, your STBE, and/or your kids that you can use as a public or general response.
 Remember, you’re trying to make it through this process as painlessly as possible, so don’t put your family through any unnecessary negative attention.

-- Remember you own code of conduct and act accordingly.
+- Remember your code of conduct and act accordingly.
 You are representing yourself, and your behavior is a significant reflection of who you want to become by the end of the divorce process.

 - Focus so much on your STBE that you neglect self-care.
 Your top priority must be taking care of yourself.

-- Belittle your STBE or try to instigate them: this is a bad reflection on your character and can cause further aggravation.
+- Belittle your STBE or try to instigate them: this is a sad reflection on your character and can cause further aggravation.

 - Hit any part of your STBE, push or shove, verbally threaten harm, throw things, or block your STBE from leaving.
 This will only provide more for them to potentially use against you throughout the process.